turingschool/backend-curriculum-site/module3/lessons/getting_started_with_oauth.md

 If you look at the url, you can see that it matches the callback url we specified in our app settings on Github.
 You can also see that there is a code in the params.
-We don't have this route in our app, so let's get that setup.
+We don't have this route in our app, so let's set that up.

 **config/routes.rb**